-- a) termination of employment by the Company without cause; or - b) termination of employment by the employee within 90 days of an event giving him or her good reason to so terminate
+- a) termination of employment by the Company without cause; or - b) termination of employment by the employee within 90 days of an event giving him or her good reason to so terminate.

 The Change in Control Plan would provide for payments equal to three times the sum of (a) the highest base salary during the 120-day period prior to the change in control or any time following the change in control and (b) the average annual incentive compensation for the then-past three full fiscal years to Messrs.
 McNamara and Williams, and two times the sum of (a) the highest base salary during the 120-day period prior to the change in control or any time following the change in control and (b) the average annual incentive compensation for the then-past three full fiscal years to the other participants, all paid in cash in a lump sum within 10 days following termination.
 If the termination were to take place in a fiscal year other than the fiscal year during which the change in control occurred, each participant would also receive a pro-rated portion of his or her three-year average annual incentive compensation.
 Participants would also receive benefits under the Company's welfare benefit plans for a period of three (for Messrs.
-McNamara and Williams) or two years; a lump-sum cash payment within 10 days following termination in the amount of employer contributions to defined contribution plans; perquisites for a period of three (for Messrs.
-McNamara and Williams) or two years; and outplacement assistance up to \$25,000.
+McNamara and Williams) or two years; a lump-sum cash payment within 10 days following termination in the amount of employer contributions to defined contribution plans; perquisites for a period of three (for Messrs, McNamara and Williams) or two years; and outplacement assistance up to \$25,000.
 Regardless of whether a participant is terminated and in addition to the severance benefits set forth above, upon a change in control, each participant in the Change in Control Plan would receive, within 10 days following the change in control, a lump-sum cash payment equal to the average of the participant's annual incentive compensation for the then-past three full fiscal years ("single-trigger" payments).
 Payments under the Change in Control Plan, including single-trigger payments, are conditioned on execution of a general release of claims in favor of the Company.
-Prior to August 2018, if payments under the Change in Control Plan were subject to taxes imposed by Sections 4999 or 409A of th
+Prior to August 2018, if payments under the Change in Control Plan were subject to taxes imposed by Sections 4999 or 409A of the Code, participants would be entitled to gross-up payments.
+The plan was then amended to restrict such entitlement to then-existing participants only.